-Ideally, the legislature would give tax expenditures the same kind of scrutiny that it gives to direct program expenditures.
+Ideally, the Legislature would give tax expenditures the same kind of scrutiny that it gives to direct program expenditures.
 It would consider the likely costs and results of new proposals, and it would periodically evaluate the actual costs and impacts of existing tax expenditures.
-This evaluation would examine each tax expenditure's effectiveness and its cost effectiveness.
+This evaluation would examine each tax expenditure's effectiveness and its cost-effectiveness.

-Evaluating a tax expenditure's effectiveness requires having a clear statement of its purpose and measuring whether it accomplishes that purpose.
+Evaluating a tax expenditure's effectiveness would require having a clear statement of its purpose and measuring whether it accomplishes that purpose.
 In general, a tax expenditure's purpose is to change taxpayers' behavior in some way.
-An effective tax expenditure produces a large change in taxpayers' behavior for a small cost in lost revenue.
-An ineffective tax expenditure rewards people for doing what they would have done anyway.
+An effective tax expenditure would produce a large change in taxpayers' behavior for a small cost in lost revenue.
+An ineffective tax expenditure would reward people for doing what they would have done anyway.